 OVC Weld Vessel

 Robotically automating a lengthy and complex weld process can create a great return-on-investment (ROI), by removing the need for skilled labor to accomplish such welding tasks.
-A firm came to MWES looking to automating a precise and complicated weld process on large scale medical equipment.
-The weld system had to also make use equipment that was already in place and in use by the firm.
+A firm came to MWES looking to automate a precise and complicated weld process on large-scale medical equipment.
+The weld system had to also make use of equipment that was already in place and in use by the firm.

-The weld cell would begin with the mounted OVC shell cart being moved into the well cell on guide rails by the operator.
+The weld cell operation would begin with the mounted OVC shell cart being moved into the weld cell on guide rails by the operator.
 Fore and aft sensors indicate to the operator when the OVC shell is in position.
-Once the operator leaves the weld cell, the operator verify that the correct part is loaded via the HMI touch screen and initiates the cycle start.
+Once the operator leaves the weld cell, the operator verifies that the correct part is loaded via the HMI touch screen and initiates the cycle start.

 Impact to the Customer